argoproj/argo-cd/docs/proposals/parameterized-config-management-plugins.md

 Cons:
  * More difficult to implement
  * More cognitive load for plugin developers.
-Since the `ui` field can configure both group-level and param-level presentation, the dev has to think harder about what their spec means.
+   * Since the `ui` field can configure both group-level and param-level presentation, the dev has to think harder about what their spec means.
+   * Plugin developers might not easily see the relationship between the `ui` and `parameters`/`dynamicParameters` objects.
  * There's no way to dynamically configure the UI.
 We could add a `dynamicUI.command`, but that's more cognitive load.

 ##### Helm example for separate UI/param config